Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 - (c) Overdue amounts accrue interest at 1.5% per month

 ### 4.3 Fee Increases
-SkyMirror may increase fees upon renewal by providing 60 days' written notice.
+Skymirror may increase fees upon renewal by providing 60 days' written notice.
 Increases shall not exceed 10% per year unless due to changes in scope.

 ### 4.4 Taxes
-Customer is responsible for all taxes, levies, and duties, excluding taxes based on SkyMirror's income.
+Customer is responsible for all taxes, levies, and duties, excluding taxes based on Skymirror's income.

 ### 4.5 Suspension
-SkyMirror may suspend access to the Services if:
+Skymirror may suspend access to the Services if:
 - (a) Payment is overdue by more than 30 days
 - (b) Customer breaches this Agreement
 - (c) Required by law or to prevent harm